Doctor of Ministry

 - Three years of ministry experience after the completion of your first master’s degree.

-The Doctor of Ministry program presupposes a Master of Divinity degree (or its educational equivalent) followed by at least three years of ministry.
-If you have another type of master’s degree, our Master of Ministry degree or Pre-Doctoral program can prepare you for the educational rigor of the doctoral program, while accomplishing MDiv equivalency requirements.
+The Doctor of Ministry program presupposes a Master of Divinity degree (or its educational equivalent) and at least three years of ministry.
+If you have another type of theological master’s degree, you may be asked to take additional classes as a non-degree graduate student before entering the Doctor of Ministry program.
+If you have a non-theological master’s degree, our 36-hour Master of Ministry degree can prepare you for the educational rigor of the doctoral program, while accomplishing MDiv equivalency requirements.

 What is your God-given dream?